SherlockGn/share-my-file/README.md

 # share-my-file

-Share files in the same network
+Share files in the same network.